extallaa/GE-IT-Skills-portfolio/README.md

 ### Reflection

-For the infographic output, I focused on arranging information in a clear and readable format.
-The design uses visual structure to make the content easier to follow, helping viewers understand the message without feeling overwhelmed by too much information.
+For my infographic output, I focused on arranging information in a clear and readable way while still following my chosen color palette and whimsical aesthetic.
+Although I personally enjoy maximalist designs, I made sure that each visual element still supported the topic and did not overpower the message.
+I wanted the final design to feel expressive and detailed, but also organized enough for viewers to understand the information easily.

 ---